AnyhowStep/tsql/README.md

 + Efficiency
   + You won't catch me writing O(2<sup>n</sup>) algorithms but I won't lose sleep over wasted CPU cycles

++ Direct support for MySQL `BIGINT UNSIGNED` type.
+  + PostgreSQL and SQLite do not support `BIGINT UNSIGNED`.
+  + Trying to shoehorn support for it has proven too complex.
+  + This may be supported by the MySQL-specific version.

 -----

 ### Project Structure